digpublishing/catalogues-study/content/further-analyses.md

 ## Users' Relationships to the Museum — Breakdown by Institution

-According to pop-up survey results, the AIC catalogues appear to be receiving more traffic from their members and staff than the NGA, where 63% said they had no affiliation with the institution.
+According to pop-up survey results, the AIC catalogues appear to be receiving more traffic from their members and staff than those of the NGA, where 63% said they had no affiliation with the institution.
 Due to the small sample size of PMA respondents, it is difficult to draw any conclusions about the makeup of their visitors from the pop-up survey data.

 {{< q-figure id="chart-27" >}}